botelhoa/Dog_Whistle_Hate/README.md

 # Deciphering Implicit Hate: Evaluating AutomatedDetection Algorithms for Multimodal Hate (Botelho, Vidgen, and Hale 2021)

-This respository contains the code used to produce the results in _Deciphering Implicit Hate: Evaluating AutomatedDetection Algorithms for Multimodal Hate (Botelho, Vidgen, and Hale 2021)_.
+This respository contains the code used to produce the results in _Deciphering Implicit Hate: Evaluating AutomatedDetection Algorithms for Multimodal Hate (Botelho, Vidgen, and Hale 2021)_ as published in Findings at ACL-IJCNLP 2021.
 A special thanks to the Oxford Internet Institute and The Alan Turing Institute for their generous support.

 Warning: Data contains sensitive content